edwhisnant/funannotate/funannotate2/funannotate2-test/README.md

 # A test of Funannotate2

 I have run funannotate2 as suggested previously.
-I have run 4 different tests: 1) the `A. nidulans` genome without and 2) with GeneMark AND the same programs on a `Cladonia grayi` genome I downloaded from JGI, 3) witout GeneMark and 4) with GeneMark.
+I have run 4 different tests: the `A. nidulans` genome 1) without and 2) with GeneMark AND the same programs on a `Cladonia grayi` genome I downloaded from JGI, 3) without GeneMark and 4) with GeneMark.

 # Aspergillus nidulans